 IN EARLY MODERN Japan, 1600-1900, thousands of sexually explicit works of art were produced, known as ‘spring pictures’, or shunga.
 This exhibition, the first in the UK, examines the often tender, funny, beautiful and undoubtedly accomplished shunga that were produced by some of the masters of Japanese art, including Utamaro and Hokusai.

 The exhibition is drawn from collections in the UK, Japan, Europe and USA and features about 170 works including paintings, sets of prints and illustrated books with text.
 Shunga is in some ways a unique phenomenon in pre-modern world culture, in terms of the quantity, the quality and the nature of the art that was produced.

 Luxurious shunga paintings were also produced for ruling class patrons by traditional artists such as members of the Kano school, sometimes influenced by Chinese examples.
 This was very different from the situation in contemporary Europe, where religious bans and prevailing morality enforced an absolute division between ‘art’ and ‘pornography’.

 It is true that official life in this period was governed by strict Confucian laws, but private life was less controlled.
 Banned after 1722, but rarely suppressed in practice, shunga publications flourished on the boundaries between these two worlds, even critiquing officialdom on occasion.
 Paintings were never the object of censorship, and national networks of commercial lending-libraries, the main means of distribution for shunga books, were not regulated.

-Also on show, in Room 3, is the screen Women of the Pleasure Quarters, considered one of the most important surviving paintings from the ‘floating world’ of ukiyo-e.
-The accompanying display reveals the culture and sexual economy of the so-called ‘pleasure quarters’ in late 18th-century Japan.
-The exhibitions are part of Japan400, a nationwide UK series of events celebrating 400 years of Japan-British relations.
+The display that accompanies this small side exhibition reveals the culture and sexual economy of the so-called ‘pleasure quarters’ in late 18th-century Japan.
+The exhibitions are part of ‘Japan 400’, a nationwide UK series of events celebrating 400 years of Japan-British relations.

-3 October to 5 January 2014, British Museum, Rooms 90-91, Great Russell Street, London WC1B 3DG, www.britishmuseum.org.
+Shunga: Sex, Pleasures, and Japanese Art, from 3 October 2013 to 5 January 2014, British Museum, Rooms 90-91, Great Russell Street, London WC1B 3DG, www.britishmuseum.org.
 A catalogue, £50, accompanies the exhibition.